Pythm/ad-Lightwand/README.md

 > [!INFO]
 > When Lightwand detects a manual control it will log **"Manual Override detected for {self.lights[0]} with new brightness {self.brightness}"**.
 When testing some of my lights bounced a lot and ended up on the wrong brightness when transition was set to high.
 Check the logs if you experience lights not automating when `take_manual_control` is enabled.

+If `take_manual_control` is defined as a option for the room or light (or roomtype is set to living‑room or kitchen) the light will stay in the configuration it was manually adjusted to until a new mode or reset is called.
+Note that turning on or off a media player is considered a new mode.

 #### **Holiday Lights Control**
 Set an `input_boolean` (or similar) as `enable_light_control` for switches/lights you only use for special occations like christmas or during winter time.
 The app will control the light/switch only if this switch is ON.